jlcarr/DataAuthenticity/README.md

 * Uses standard Bash commands.
 * Light weight design.
 * Simple design and usage.
-* Includes explanation of commands withing the script comments
+* Includes explanation of commands withing the script comments.

 ## Installation
 None required; simply dowload the script then execute it from the terminal.